Agnes Meyer Driscoll: Early years

 Driscoll was born Agnes May Meyer in Geneseo, Illinois, in 1889.
 She moved with her family to Westerville, Ohio, in 1895, where her father, Gustav Meyer, had taken a job teaching music at Otterbein College.
 In 1909, he donated the family home to the Anti-Saloon League, which had recently moved its headquarters to Westerville.
 The home was later donated to the Westerville Public Library and is now home to the Anti-Saloon League Museum and the Westerville Local History Center.

 Education

 Driscoll attended Otterbein College from 1907 to 1909.
-In 1911, she received a Bachelor of Arts degree from Ohio State University, having majored in mathematics and physics and studied foreign languages, statistics and music.
+In 1911, she received a Bachelor of Arts degree from the Ohio State University, having majored in mathematics and physics and studied foreign languages, statistics and music.
 She was fluent in English, French, German, Latin and Japanese.
 From her earliest days as a college student, she pursued technical and scientific studies.
 After graduation, she moved to Amarillo, Texas, where she lived from 1911 to 1918 and worked as director of music at a military academy and, later, chair of the mathematics department at the local high school.